capopt/capopt.github.io/index.md

   - jekyll-target-blank
 ---

-# capopt: Capping Mechanisms for the Automatic Configuration of Optimization Algorithms
+# capopt: Capping Methods for the Automatic Configuration of Optimization Algorithms

 Welcome to the capopt project website!<br>
 [people](#people)|